This is how family members of Carmen Salinas will pay the high hospital bill

 Carmen Salinas placeholder image She remains in serious health, after she suffered a stroke that keeps her in a coma.
 Despite the fact that only two days have passed since the actress is in the hospital, it seems that the debt is already high.

-Gustavo Briones, nephew of Carmen Salinas, reported that he is still in serious condition, in addition, he revealed how they pay for medical care services for the actress.
+Gustavo Briones, Carmen Salinas’ nephew, reported that he is still in serious condition, in addition, he revealed how they pay for medical care services for the actress.

 “ANDA is supporting us since she is a life member and I think there will be expenses that ANDA does not cover, but we continue to do so,” said her nephew Gustavo Briones.